Sm2927/Practice-work/README.md

 **Greedy algorithms** :
 at every step, we make the choice that looks best at that moment and we get the optimal solution for the entire                             problem.

+**Backtracking** :
+Go ahead with the approach, check if satisfied.
+If not, come back.
+Start with another alternative.